Chart Color Schemes

 Parkville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 68 projects likely impacting the area.
-Key projects include Australian Institute for Infectious Disease (AIID), Parkville Quarter, Parkside Parkville Residential Development, and Royal Park Master Plan Review.
-Below is a list of most relevant projects.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 68 such projects that are expected to influence the area.
+Notable among these are the Australian Institute for Infectious Disease (AIID), Parkville Quarter, Parkside Parkville Residential Development, and Royal Park Master Plan Review.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.